 So, if you forget or don’t have the patience to wait 8 hours while the walnuts soak (I certainly don’t), I suggest boiling them!
-This will soften them really quickly (only about 15-20 minutes, as opposed to 8+ hours of soaking) so they blend well and you end up with a silky smooth walnut milk.
+This will soften them really quickly (only about 15-20 minutes, as opposed to 8+ hours of soaking) so they blend well and you end up with a silky smooth and creamy walnut milk.

 The perfect ratio

 I generally recommend a 1:3 ratio of nuts to water, so 3 cups of water for every 1 cup of nuts.
 This always achieves a smooth and creamy milk that doesn’t feel watered down but also isn’t too heavy like cream.